RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 https://user-images.githubusercontent.com/55566616/126886984-cc2fdf0b-5752-4a7e-980e-63783f4612da.mp4

-## Installation
+## B. Installation

 ### 1. Create a new Anaconda virtual environment

-Open a new Terminal window
-Type the following command:
+Open a new Terminal window and type the following command:

 ```
-C:\Users\renzo>conda create -n tensorflow pip python=3.8
+(base) C:\Users\renzo> conda create -n tensorflow pip python=3.8
 ```

-The above will create a new virtual environment with name tensorflow
+The above will create a new virtual environment with name `tensorflow`.

 ### 2. Activate the Anaconda virtual environment

 ```
-C:\Users\renzo>conda activate tensorflow
+(base) C:\Users\renzo> conda activate tensorflow
 ```

 Once you have activated your virtual environment, the name of the environment should be displayed within brackets at the beggining of your cmd path specifier, e.g.: